Dront/snake/README.md

 # TODO:

+1) Test all this stuff.
+This can not be so simple.
-Load maps from file.
-At the moment, just hardcoded default map.
+2) Load maps from file.
+For now, it's just the hardcoded default map.
+3) Refactor like half the code.
+4) Use more PyGame features, like sprites and groups for collision handling.
+5) Add some nice pictures instead of those creepy colored rectangles.
+6) Introduction and options screen.
+7) Saving records and options.
+8) All other ideas.

 ____

 # DONE:

-So it launches and displays window with a single cube.
-It even moves a bit :)
+Basic game is ready, but needs more testing.
 ____